Keyboard shortcuts

-Actually, before we get started with our API, we should talk terminology a bit.
+Before getting started with the API, talk about terminology a bit.

-When we talk about APIs in Kubernetes, we often use 4 terms: groups, versions, kinds, and resources.
+When discussing APIs in Kubernetes, 4 terms are often used: groups, versions, kinds, and resources.

-Each API group-version contains one or more API types, which we call Kinds.
-While a Kind may change forms between versions, each form must be able to store all the data of the other forms, somehow (we can store the data in fields, or in annotations).
-This means that using an older API version won’t cause newer data to be lost or corrupted.
+Each API group-version contains one or more API types, called Kinds.
+While a Kind may change forms between versions, each form must be able to store all the data of the other forms, somehow (you can store the data in fields, or in annotations).
+This means that using an older API version will not cause newer data to be lost or corrupted.
 See the Kubernetes API guidelines for more information.

 Notice that resources are always lowercase, and by convention are the lowercase form of the Kind.